ken-power/DRLND_DeepReinforcementLearning_Examples/README.md

 ![Trained Agents][image_trained_agents]

-This repository contains tutorials and examples from Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.
+This repository contains tutorials and examples I implemented and worked through as part of Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.

-The tutorials lead you through implementing various algorithms in reinforcement learning.
-All of the code is in PyTorch (v0.4) and Python 3.
+The tutorials implement various algorithms in reinforcement learning.
+All the code is in the latest version of PyTorch (currently version 1.9) and Python 3 (currently version 3.9.6).

 * [Dynamic Programming](dynamic-programming): Implement Dynamic Programming algorithms such as Policy Evaluation, Policy Improvement, Policy Iteration, and Value Iteration.
 * [Monte Carlo](monte-carlo): Implement Monte Carlo methods for prediction and control.